driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 ---
 layout: post
-title: "Build and CD from your Kubernetes cluster"
+title: "Tiny self-contained Continuous Build and Deployment"
 categories: Blog
 tags: buildpacks kpack fluxcd kubernetes
 ---

-# A tiny self-contained Continuous Build and Deployment from Kubernetes #

 In this post we're going to be looking into how to put together a CI/CD pipeline with...
 *Hold on, not CI/CD.
 There is no Integration, just Build.
 The D in CD is for Deployment, not Delivery.*

 Let's put together a CB/CD pipeline with kpack and fluxcd.

-## The Tools
+# The Tools
 We are going to use:
 - fluxcd
 - kpack